Facts and Stats

 USC is committed to honoring the academic potential of all students, regardless of background or financial means.
 Over $773.4 million was awarded in the fiscal year 2021-2022 (all sources).
 The university is need-blind in making its admission decisions and works with families toward meeting a student’s financial needs if they meet all eligibility requirements.

-Amount of financial aid awarded from all sources for 2021-22 (including work-study and loans).
+Amount of financial aid disbursed from all sources for 2021-22 (including work-study and loans)

 The University of Southern California has been a proud and active member of its community since 1880.
 USC believes its strength as a great university depends on its ability to be a good neighbor.
 USC is dedicated to supporting healthy, vibrant and engaged communities around its University Park and Health Sciences campuses.